SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 Spec expects that layouts objects, instances of the layout classes, are associated with a presenter.
 Each presenter should describe the positioning of its subpresenters.

-Contrary to Spec1.0 where layouts were only defined at the class level, in Spec2.0 to define the layout of a presenter you can:
+Contrary to Spec 1.0, where layouts were only defined at the class level, in Spec 2.0 to define the layout of a presenter you can:
 - Define the `defaultLayout` method on the instance side,
 - Or use the message `layout:` in your `initializePresenters` method to set an instance of layout in the current presenter.